 2 cloves garlic, finely chopped

 - Always follow the package direction and measure the liquid.
-Just like rice, quinoa can become mushy or under cooked if the liquid amount is not right.
+Similar to rice, quinoa can become mushy or undercooked if the liquid is not measured accordingly.

-- Buy store prepared rotisserie chicken and cut it to bite size pieces ahead of time and just add when mixing the vegetable mixture with quinoa before steaming.
+- For an easy non-vegetarian version of this dish, consider a store-bought rotisserie chicken, cut it into bite-sized pieces ahead of time, and add it when mixing the vegetable mixture with quinoa before steaming.